lasp/xmera/docs/source/Learn/makingModules/cppModules/cppModules-1.rst

 Required Module Methods
 -----------------------
-Each module should define the ``Reset()`` method that is called when initializing the BSK simulation, and the ``updateState()`` method which is called every time the task to which the module is added is updated.
+Each module should define the ``reset()`` method that is called when initializing the BSK simulation, and the ``updateState()`` method which is called every time the task to which the module is added is updated.

 Module Variables
 ----------------